YDK-Solutions/ydk/README.md

 # Backward compatibility

 The YDK-0.8.5 core is backward compatible with all previously generated model bundles starting from release of YDK-0.7.3.
+However the YDK-0.8.5 generates different code and model API comparing to YDK-0.8.4.
-It is not compatible with YDK-0.7.2 and earlier bundle packages due to changes in modeling and handling of YList objects.
+The generated code is not compatible with YDK-0.7.2 and earlier bundle packages due to changes in modeling and handling YList objects.

 # Docker